"There are only 2 ways to create income... People at work, and Money at Work."

 For the best type of policy, you should consider "how long do I plan to keep this coverage?"
 That will help you determine the right type, because different policies have different level premium periods.

 There are generally 2 types of life insurance: Term Life and Permanent Life.
-Permanent is designed to "keep until the day you die", having a premium level sufficient to keep the policy coverage for a long period of time (ie. lifetime).
+Permanent is designed to be coverage you can "keep until the day you die", and having a premium level sufficient to keep the policy coverage for a long period of time (ie. lifetime).
 Term is designed to have a level premium for a shorter period of time (10-20-30 years).
 For example, one of the most popular plans purchased today is called "20 Year Term".
 It is called that because the death benefit, and the premiums, are guaranteed to remain level for 20 years.
 But after that, the premium can zoom upwards, and become unaffordable for most people.
 So, Term Life is designed to last for a "term period of time" (10, 20, 30 years), and Permanent Life is designed to keep much longer, usually after retirement for a lifetime.
 So, if you want coverage for a temporary time period, Term is great for that.
 And, if you want some to keep "forever", or say until some later age (65, 75, 85, etc), that's what Permanent is designed for, hence the name.
 For example, if you want to have coverage for "Final Expenses" (funeral costs, legal fees, taxes, etc), and you expect to live a normal life expectancy, that would need to be some form of Permanent life insurance.

 Some types of Life policies can help you serve other needs, such as saving for college funding, supplementing retirement income, or protecting against risks involving critical and chronic illnesses.
 So, you don't necessarily "have to die" to benefit from owning life insurance.
 For more information on this type, please contact me.

 Many people find out that they need some of both kinds (Term and Permanent) to satisfy their needs.
-For example, many clients that I talk to decide to have some coverage they can keep for a lifetime at a level premium, and then a larger amount to keep until the "kids get grown, the house is paid for", etc. This would be done using both kinds of life insurance, Term Life for the temporary need, and Permanent Life of some kind for the long term need.
+For example, many clients that I talk to decide to have some coverage they can keep for a lifetime at a level premium, and then a larger amount to keep for a shorter period of time.... until the "kids get grown, the house is paid for", etc. This would be done using both kinds of life insurance, Term Life for the temporary need, and Permanent Life of some kind for the long term need.
 So, knowing how long you plan on keeping a policy is very important, and I can help you with various types, depending on your needs.
 (For a more in-depth discussion on the "best type" of life insurance, check out My Blog section at the bottom of the Helpful Info page above.)

 BUSINESS USES FOR LIFE INSURANCE